FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Complete trades (if allowed in the league settings)

-Unlike Classic FPL, you cannot simply buy any player at any time — availability and waiver priority must always be considered.
+Unlike Classic FPL, you can’t sign any player at any time, it depends on player availability and waiver priority.

 5. League Table and Season Outcome